 Now my Vizsla has some entertainment and it looks like the raccoon got the memo.
+Feeders are untouched today.

 I’ve been feeding these hummingbirds for years and never seen this before.

-This was the first year I’ve fed Orioles and think this is what started the mystery.
+This was the first year I’ve fed orioles and think this is what started the mystery.

-Don't know if it was the grape jelly or the orange which attracted the raccoon.
+I don’t know if it was the grape jelly or the orange which attracted the raccoon.

 Wish I could post the photo.

 Who Took the Flowers off my Hummingbird Feeder, by Mickey: I have a Perky Pet glass hummingbird feeder that I’ve been using for 14 years with no problems.

-This feeder has a glass bottle with a red plastic base and has those yellow snap on flowers over the ports.
+This feeder has a glass bottle with a red plastic base and has those yellow snap-on flowers over the ports.

 The rest of the feeder isn’t damaged at all.
 Do you have any idea what could have done this?
 Thanks, Mickey

 Thanks for sharing!
-Judy